NolanOfficial/Cuisine/README.md

 ### Fetch's iOS Challenge

  # Welcome to *Cuisine*
-> Cuisine is iOS app to display food recipes from around the world
+> Cuisine is an iOS app that displays food recipes from around the world

 #### What we support ✅
 - iOS 15.0+